 Suffering from sleep apnea means not breathing well at night, which leads to decreased blood oxygen levels during sleep.
 When the brain detects a lower than normal amount of oxygen, its attempts to improve oxygen levels put stress on various areas of the body.
 Instead of getting the rest it needs to recuperate for another day, the body is “working” all night.

 In addition to not getting adequate rest during sleep, patients with sleep apnea often suffer a higher risk for diseases like diabetes, cardiovascular disease, GERD (acid reflux), asthma, and depression.
 Sleep apnea does not cause these diseases, but it does make them worse in a person who already has them.

-Sleep apnea is a disorder that is treated and managed rather than cured.
+In contrast to kids with sleep apnea, sleep-related breathing disorders can be treated with the Healthy Start Program.
+Sleep apnea in adults is a disorder that is treated and managed rather than cured.
 By treating sleep apnea, the body can obtain normal levels of oxygen in the blood and get proper quality of sleep.
 This also combats the increased risk from other diseases.
 Treating sleep apnea improves the body’s ability to manage other health problems.

 How Do Dentists Treat Sleep Apnea?

 Obstructive sleep apnea involves a closure or blockage of the airway.
 There are many ways to open the airway in an OSA case, and traditional treatments include CPAP (Continuous Positive Airway Pressure) devices, surgeries to enlarge the airway, and oral appliance therapy.
 OSA may be a disorder that involves various areas of the body, so it also requires a multidisciplinary approach to treatment.